 Contrary to my usual suggestion, I actually recommend using frozen organic cherries in this particular freezer jam recipe.
 I’ve tried using both fresh and frozen fruits in a few different cooked cherry recipes, and the difference in flavor is basically unnoticeable.
 So save your energy for something more fun, like making egg-free pancakes to put this jam on.
 If you can tolerate the 5 simple ingredients below, you’ll love trying this sweet cherry jam.

-Sweet Cherry Jam (No Pectin, Low Histamine)
+Vegan Sweet Cherry Jam (No Pectin)

 Ingredients

-- 1 Cup cherries (pitted & rinsed)
+- 1 Cup cherries pitted & rinsed

-- 1 Tablespoon date syrup (or honey)
+- 1 Tablespoon date syrup or honey

-- 1/4 teaspoon monk fruit extract (or stevia powder)
+- ¼ teaspoon monk fruit extract or stevia powder

-- 1/2 teaspoon hibiscus powder
+- ½ teaspoon hibiscus powder

 - Pinch of salt

-- 2 Tablespoons water (optional)
+- 2 Tablespoons water optional

 Instructions